collective/collective.sendinblue/README.rst

 - multiple accounts / lists support : you can link more than one Sendinblue account to your site
 - archive link : you can provide an URL that points to archives (that you manage manually)
-- reCaptcha on subscription portlet to avoid spammers
+- reCaptcha on subscription portlet (not on redirection portlet) to avoid spammers

 Limitations